vttale/serve-stale/README.md

    without consulting the cache for expired records.

    If iterative lookups will be done, then the failure recheck timer is consulted.
-Attempts to refresh from non-responsive or SERVFAILing authoritative nameservers are recommended to be done no more frequently than every 30 seconds.
+Attempts to refresh from non-responsive or otherwise failing authoritative nameservers are recommended to be done no more frequently than every 30 seconds.
 If this request was received within this period, the cache may be immediately consulted for stale data to satisfy the request.